OmarFares26/BMIVisualization/README.md

 # BMIVisualization
-This is a visualization of the BMI score for a pet , so it helps to identify weather the pet is underweight  , normal or overweight
+- This is a visualization of the BMI score for a pet, so it helps to identify whether the pet is underweight, normal, or overweight.
+- The technologies I used to solve this task were HTML, CCS, and VueJs.